laminas/laminas-validator/docs/book/validators/undisclosed-password.md

 - **Since 2.13.0**

-`Zend\Validator\UndisclosedPassword` allows you to validate if a given password was found in data breaches using the service [Have I Been Pwned?](https://www.haveibeenpwned.com), in a secure, anonymous way using [K-Anonymity](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2) to ensure passwords are not send in full over the wire.
+`Laminas\Validator\UndisclosedPassword` allows you to validate if a given password was found in data breaches using the service [Have I Been Pwned?](https://www.haveibeenpwned.com), in a secure, anonymous way using [K-Anonymity](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2) to ensure passwords are not send in full over the wire.

 > ### Installation requirements
 >